PDCC D grade criterium

 The next 3-4km was about a messy a bunch can get.
 We had guys sitting in on the rotation who weren’t actually pulling turns.
 Being a handicap the lower grades are entitled to sit on, but should be done outside of the rotation.

-We finally got our showtime together but at somewhat reduced numbers.
+We finally got our !!
+BAN ME NOW FOR SWEARING !! together but at somewhat reduced numbers.
 Four of us now.
 We rotated nicely and shelled all but 2 hangeroners.
 We approached the final pinch where I was sure I’d get dropped, turns out I crested the 1.7km @7% pinch 2nd out of our bunch, with our enthusiastic young climber getting over first.

 We regrouped on the descent and hit the final 6km (didn’t know this at the time).
 This is where things started to get funny.
 I wasn’t even sure where the finish line was so I assumed everyone was doing short, soft peddled turns because the finish wasn’t far off.
 But we were along way out.
 This seemed to go on forever.
 I got sick of it with and with the possibility of A catching us I hit the front and stayed there, silly me.
 Boom the winner starts his sprint, the two others who were working come around me with ease.
 I’ve lost 20m just like that.
 I’m supposed to be the sprinter Ended up pegging back the 2 in front of me for second place.